gregsdennis/Manatee.Json/README.md

 The primary goal of Manatee.Json is to make working with JSON simple and intuitive for the developer.
 This library recognizes that JSON is much more than just a mechanism for data transfer.

+Secondarily, Manatee.Json is *intended* to be strictly ECMA-404 compliant, which means that it purposefully does not support JSON variants, like single-quoted strings or BSON.

 ##Read from a file

     var text = File.ReadAllText("content.json");